terminal-start/terminal-scape/README.md

 ## Terminal Start Page

 Welcome to the Terminal Start Page repository!
-This project provides a customizable Linux terminal start page with interactive widgets for time, command options, and a terminal interface.
+This project provides a customizable Linux terminal start page with interactive widgets for time, options to save URL, bookmarks, and a sleek and modern terminal interface for your New Tab / Start Page.

 ## Discussion